Are you an adviser? Go to Unbiased Pro

 The simplest way to buy shares is through an online investment platform.

-Some of the biggest platforms include Fidelity, Hargreaves Lansdown, AJ Bell Youinvest and interactive investor, but high-street banks such as Barclays and HSBC also provide investment services.
+Some of the biggest platforms include Fidelity, Hargreaves Lansdown, AJ Bell Youinvest and interactive investor, but high-street banks such as Barclays and HSBC also provide investment advisory services.

 When buying shares, you have two choices.
 You can either buy shares in individual companies or a fund that tracks an index or invests in various companies.